 Question: How can I become a substitute teacher in Missouri?

 Answer: To become a substitute teacher in Missouri, you must obtain a substitute teaching certificate through the state.
-To get the certificate, you need to have taken at least 36 college credits or have a high school diploma and have passed the state’s substitute training program.
+To get the Content Substitute certificate, you need to have taken at least 36 college credits or have a high school diploma and have passed the state’s substitute training program.
 All substitutes must also pass a criminal background check.
 To substitute in career and technical education areas, candidates must have at least an associate’s degree in the content area to be taught and 5,000 hours of work experience.